TCLamnidis/BareBonesBash/README.md

 Now for a bit of honesty.
 A single sample will not get you a nature publication.
 _\[ok, maybe sometimes]._ We will need more data if we're gonna make it to the most prestigious journals.
 So let's download another 8 samples from James' Mammoth project to get us on our way to a nature cover page.
-(See [here](https://www.ebi.ac.uk/ena/data/view/PRJEB21582) for the ENA page of the project).
+(See [here](https://www.ebi.ac.uk/ena/data/view/PRJEB21582) for the ENA page of the project) _[Yay!
+Free Publicity!]_.

 It is a lot of work to run `wget` 7 times while changing the command everytime.